How Long Will My Retirement Savings Last?

 Once you have a rough estimate of how much you’ll need each year and how much your savings, investments, and retirement plans will give you, it’s time to figure out how much you should be taking out of your retirement savings every month.
 The most commonly cited figure here is the four percent rule.

-Get retirement ready by investing with Wealthsimple — we offer state-of-the-art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
+Get retirement ready by investing with Wealthsimple — we offer state-of-the-art technology, low fees and the kind of personalised, friendly service you might have not thought imaginable from an automated investing service.

 The four percent rule for retirement savings